Brexit and your life and property in Portugal

 2. Access to health services

-After transition: The government says if you are resident by 31 December, you will have ‘life-long healthcare rights’, as long as you remain resident.
+If you are resident by 31 December, you will have ‘life-long healthcare rights’, as long as you remain resident.
 It is likely that there will be further healthcare cooperation, but it remains to be announced.

 3. Right to residence